 When it comes time to recharge, you can plug your Model S into a standard 120-volt outlet, but it will charge much faster with a 240-volt outlet.
 You can also use Tesla’s nationwide network of charging stations; These stations will charge up to 80 percent of the total battery area in about half an hour.
-In addition, holders can get up to 400 kwh (or about 1,000 miles ‘ worth) of charging for free each year at the charging stations.
+Also, holders can get up to 400 kWh (or about 1,000 miles ‘ worth) of charging for free each year at the charging stations.

-The Model S has not only a long range; It also has the highest efficiency that people associate with electric vehicles.
+The Model S has not only long-range; It also has the highest efficiency that people associate with electric vehicles.
 The Model S deserves 102 mpg equivalent (MPG-e) in the city and 105 mpg-E on the highway.
 Compared to gas-powered rivals such as the Mercedes CLS and Porsche Panamera, the Model S will save you well over $1,000 per year in fuel costs.

 2018 Tesla Model S Price

 The Model S 75D has a basic price of something under $75,000.
 This is one of the highest starting prices in the class; Some competitors have base prices that are tens of thousands of dollars lower.

 The Model S 100D, which has the longest track in the lineup, starts at around $94,000.
 The Model S P100D, which comes with the aptly named ridiculous speed upgrade, has a starting price of around $135,000.
 Few rival top trims have comparable price tags.